Arin0402/Data-structures-and-Algorithms/22_CRT/Day 3.md

                 // printing the A
                 for( j = 1; j <= i*2-1 ; j++)

-                    // if it is first or last or the row is middle, then print * if(j==1 || j==i*2-1 || i==(n+1)/2)
+                    // if it is first or last element or the row is middle, then print * if(j==1 || j==i*2-1 || i==(n+1)/2)
                         printf("*");
                     else